imranture/OpenIntroStats-Python/README.md

-OpenIntro Statistics Labs for Python
+Python Implementation of OpenIntro Statistics Labs
 ==============

 This repository is a collection of lab files to teach how to perform statistical data analysis with Python based on [OpenIntro Statistics](https://www.openintro.org/book/os/), a free and open-source textbook.